yannickycpan/oxford-engs-AIML-cwm/index.md

 We will go through the following content in 5 days.
 We will use [[google colab]](https://colab.research.google.com/) as a platform for exercises.

-**NOTE: for each colab file below, you should make a copy in your own google drive to edit & run.**
+**NOTE 1: for each colab file below, you should make a copy in your own google drive to edit & run.**

+**NOTE 2: some questions are "optional"---you are encouraged to do but no bonus given.
+Bonus questions should be completed (almost) independently.**

 ### Course Intro & background review